Jyotimewada534/project-demo/README.md

 # project-demo
-this is a demo for project
+this is a demo for project.